Spine release date estimate, trailers, gameplay, and latest news

 Spine release date estimate

-When Spine eventually emerges from the shadows, its confirmed platforms are PC via Steam, Xbox Series X|S, and PlayStation 5.
-The first trailer mentioned that a version of the game was also apparently coming to iOS and Android mobile devices, though it has since been quietly dropped in the more recent trailer.
-We currently have no news on if Spine is on Game Pass or not.
+The official cinematic trailer from 2021 mentioned that a version of the game was also apparently coming to iOS and Android mobile devices, though it has since been quietly dropped.
+Check out the latest news on whether Spine is on Game Pass or not.

 YouTube Thumbnail

-Spine trailer
+Spine trailers

 As the soldiers open fire, it's revealed that the woman running was an illusion this entire time and that her real form is hiding on a roof above.
 In the final few seconds, we see the woman fighting two adversaries who use some spinning momentum attack, as she uses multiple blades and guns to defend herself desperately.